 \section{Introduction}

-The present paper is concerned with the limit mixed Hodge structure around a maximally unipotent monodromy (MUM) point of a one-parameter family of Calabi--Yau threefolds whose Kodaira spencer map is generically an isomorphism.
-For such a family, the period domain for the Hodge structures and the limit mixed Hodge structures (LMHSs) were previously studied by \cite{KU} and \cite{GGK}.
+This short article is concerned with the limit mixed Hodge structure around a maximally unipotent monodromy (MUM) point of a one-parameter family of Calabi--Yau threefolds.
+For such a family, the period domain for the Hodge structures and the limit mixed Hodge structures (LMHSs) were previously studied in \cite{KU, GGK}.
 The starting point of the present work is the theory of normalization of the LMHS around a MUM point developed in \cite{GGK}.
-MUM points play a central role in mirror symmetry \cite{CdOGP,Mor}.
-Mirror symmetry is a duality between complex geometry and symplectic geometry among several Calabi--Yau threefolds.
-It expects that each MUM point of a family of Calabi--Yau threefolds corresponds to a {\it mirror} Calabi--Yau threefold of the family.
-For a large class of Calabi--Yau threefolds, we observe that the normalization of the LMHS reflects the topological invariants of mirror Calabi--Yau threefold.
+The MUM points play a central role in mirror symmetry \cite{CdOGP,CK}.
+Mirror symmetry is a duality between complex geometry and symplectic geometry among several Calabi--Yau threefolds and it expects that each MUM point of a family of Calabi--Yau threefolds corresponds to a {\it mirror} Calabi--Yau threefold.
+For a large class of Calabi--Yau threefolds, we observe that the normalization of the LMHS reflects the topological invariants of mirror Calabi--Yau threefolds.

-The idea of this paper is to investigate the degenerating Hodge structures in the framework of the log Hodge theory \cite{KU}.
-An advantage of our approach is that, by slightly extending the domain and range of the period map, we have a better control of the period map.
+The basic idea of this article is to investigate the degenerating Hodge structures in the framework of the log Hodge theory \cite{KU}.
+An advantage of our approach is that, by slightly extending the domain and range of the period map, we obtain a better control of the period map.
 As an application, we prove the generic Torelli theorem for a large class of one-parameter families of Calabi--Yau threefolds (Theorem \ref{generic}).
 The generic Torelli theorem was confirmed for the mirror families of Calabi--Yau hypersurfaces in weighted projective spaces by Usui \cite{U2} and Shirakawa \cite{Shi}.
-Our study is a slight refinement of their technique but can be applied to a wider class of Calabi--Yau threefolds.
-The result is particularly interesting when a family has multiple MUM points and also works for new examples beyond toric geometry such as the mirror family of the Pfaffian--Grassmann Calabi--Yau threefolds (Section \ref{Pfaff-Grass}).
+Our study is a slight refinement of their technique but can be applied to a larger class of Calabi--Yau threefolds.
+The result is particularly interesting when a family has multiple MUM points and also works for new examples beyond toric geometry such as the mirror family of the Pfaffian--Grassmann Calabi--Yau threefolds (Example \ref{Pfaff-Grass}).